csc-training/high-level-gpu-programming/docs/05-cpp-stdpar.md

 # Outline

 - Introduction to parallelization with C++ standard library
-- Performance considerations of GPU accelaration
+- Performance considerations of GPU acceleration
 - Examples